heathermortensen/VP_SOAP_UI_project/Readme.md

 - At the first test step, my response is no longer displayed, but all assertions pass.
 - At the second test step "findPetStatus," the step returns all pets with status = avalible.

-Properties set at the lowest level of the tree might take precedence over peroperties set at the highest levels of the testing tree.
+Properties set at the lowest level of the tree might take precedence over properties set at the highest levels of the testing tree.

 Next, See this video....https://www.soapui.org/learn/functional-testing/api-functional-testing-soapui-webinar/